liquidctl/liquidctl/docs/asus-aura-led-guide.md

 The disadvantage, however, is the inability to set different lighting modes to different lighting channels.
 All channels remain synchronized.

-There are two known variants of the Aura LED USB-based controller:
+There are three known variants of the Aura LED USB-based controller:

 - Device `0x19AF`: found in Asus ProArt Z690-Creator WiFi
+- Device `0x1939` [^1]
 - Device `0x18F3`[^1]: found in Asus ROG Maximus Z690 Formula

-[^1]: Support for device `0x18F3` is not properly or sufficiently developed so this device has been commented-out in the driver.
-Users may uncomment the line in `SUPPORTED_DEVICES` to experiment and provide feedback.
+[^1]: Support for devices `0x1939` and `0x18F3` is not properly or sufficiently developed so these devices have been commented-out in the driver.
+Users may uncomment the line(s) in `SUPPORTED_DEVICES` to experiment and provide feedback.
 Wireshark USB traffic  capture, in particular, will be very helpful.

 ## Initialization